 - 1. Insulated conductors shall be NEC Type XHHW.
-Insulated conductors shall be color coded in accordance with the NEC, articles 200, 250, and 310; i.e. Insulation of grounded conductors (neutrals) shall be white.
-Grounding conductors (ground wires) shall be bare or insulation shall be green.
-Insulation of ungrounded conductors (hots) shall be any color except green, white, or gray.
-Identification of conductors #6 American Wire Guage (AWG) and smaller shall be by continuous jacket color.
-Color coding of electrical conductors #4 AWG and larger shall be either by continuous color jacket or by colored tape.
+Conductors shall be color coded in accordance with the NEC, articles 200, 250, and 310; i.e. Grounded conductors (neutrals) shall be white, Grounding conductors (ground wires) shall be bare or green, Ungrounded conductors (hots) shall be any color except green, white, or gray.
+Identification of conductors #10 AWG and smaller shall be by continuous jacket color.
+Color coding of electrical conductors #8 AWG and larger shall be either by continuous color jacket or by colored tape.
 Colored tape marker shall consist of a half-lap of tape covering a 6-inch length of conductor. - 2.
 Where two or more circuits are present in one conduit or enclosure, the conductors of each circuit shall be identified by a permanent non-metallic tag at each accessible location.
 The tag shall be fastened to the conductors by two plastic straps.
 Each tag shall indicate circuit number, letter, or other identification shown in the plans. - 3.
 Grounding electrode conductor #6 AWG for bonding to ground rod at electrical service, shall be solid.
 Connection of conductor to ground rod shall be made using UL Listed connectors designed for such purposes. - 4.
 Heat Shrink Tape filler shall be used to seal the ends of heat shrink tubing around two or more conductors that are insulated with heat shrink tubing.
-Tape material shall have a minimum dielectric strength of 225 volts per mil and shall be cross-linked butyl rubber.
+Tape material shall have a minimum dielectric strength of 225 volts per mil and may be either cross-linked butyl rubber.
 Tape shall be supplied in rolls and shall have a backing (release paper) to prevent the tape from sticking to itself. - 5.
-Heat shrink tubing shall be heavy wall, UL listed for 600 volts or greater and shall have factory applied internal sealant.
-6. GelCaps shall be UL listed for 600-volt applications.
-GelCap shall have see-through elastomer molded cover.
-Cover shall be filled with high dielectric insulating gel silicone sealant to provide waterseal.
-Cover shall be held in place by snap-lock, molded clamp made of UV stable polypropylene. - 7.
-Splicing materials, insulating materials, breakaway disconnects, GelCaps and fuse holders will not be paid for directly but shall be subsidiary to various bid items.
+Heat shrink tubing shall be heavy wall, UL listed for 600 volts or greater and shall have factory applied internal sealant. - 6.
+Splicing materials, insulating materials, breakaway disconnects and fuse holders will not be paid for directly but shall be subsidiary to various bid items.